What is Career Guidance Washington?

 Students who take advanced, dual credit, or Career & Technical Education (CTE) courses in high school do better after graduation.
-Navigation encourages students to take the challenging courses they need for their postsecondary plans, and then offers the resources to help them succeed.
+Career guidance encourages students to take the challenging courses they need for their post-secondary plans, and then offers the resources to help them succeed.

 - Data Collection

-Navigation schools collect data on a number of different indicators to measure student success.
+Schools can collect data on a number of different indicators to measure student success.
 Early results show that students who fully participate in a guidance curriculum program take more advanced courses, graduate at higher rates, and are more likely to pursue a college degree or industry certification.

 - Program Management

-Implementation of the Navigation 101 program is central to the career and college readiness mission of the school and is recommended as a component of the school improvement plan (SIP).
-Program leadership team should include administrator, counselor, and teacher(s) who meet on a regular basis to collaborate program planning and implementation using data analysis.
+Implementation of a career guidance program is central to the career and college readiness mission of the school and is recommended as a component of the school improvement plan (SIP).
+The program leadership team should include an administrator, counselor, and teacher(s) who meet on a regular basis to collaborate program planning and implementation using data analysis.

 - Comprehensive Guidance and Counseling

 Yes.
-Navigation 101 is based on both academic and guidance standards.
+Career Guidance is based on both academic and guidance standards.
 Each lesson plan is based on:

-- Washington State Essential Academic Learning Requirements (EALRs) with Grade Level Expectation level of specificity; and
+- Washington State Essential Academic Learning Requirements (EALRs) with Grade Level Expectation level of specificity

-- American School Counselor Association (ASCA) National Model Standards in the areas of personal and social, career, and/or academic development; and
+- American School Counselor Association (ASCA) National Model Standards in the areas of personal and social, career, and/or academic development

-- Common Core Standards for career and college readiness.
+- Common Core State Standards (CCSS) for career and college readiness

-Navigation 101 has been designed to be taught in regular “advisory” sessions.
+Career guidance lessons have been designed to be taught in regular “advisory” sessions.
 Advisory sessions usually meet two or more times a month for 25–45 minutes.
 An advisory consists of a teacher or other school staff member and a small group of students.
 Students stay with the same advisory group until they transition to another school or graduate.
 Schools typically operate on an assembly schedule on advisory days to allow time for the advisory session.
-The Navigation curriculum provides 20+ lesson plans for each grade level from 6 through 12.
+The Career Guidance Washington curriculum provides many lesson plans for each grade level from Grades 6–12.
 These lesson plans provide easy-to-follow, step-by-step instructions for advisory sessions.
 Each lesson packet includes:

-- A one-page lesson plan, with lesson goals, a list of needed materials, a summary of classroom activities, and information about students’ work products; and
+- A one-page lesson plan, with lesson goals, a list of needed materials, a summary of classroom activities, and information about students’ work products

-Each Navigation 101 advisory session is based around a theme.
+Each advisory session is based around a theme.
 These themes repeat each year to help organize the curriculum and to help students retain and build on what they are learning.
-Navigation themes include:
+Typical themes include:

 - Setting Goals.
 At the beginning of each school year, students are supported to set goals for themselves in three areas: for what they will achieve academically that year; for how they will make progress in exploring careers and their dreams for the future; and for how they will grow personally, as an involved member of their school and community.

 - Building Community.
 Research shows that students who are engaged in school do better academically and are less likely to drop out.
-Therefore, Navigation devotes time to helping students exhibit citizenship by joining activities at school, participating in volunteer service at school and in the community, and becoming leaders within their schools.
-The advisory group gives students a “home base” at school, in which they can feel that people know and care about them.
+Therefore, guidance activities devote time to helping students exhibit citizenship by joining activities at school, participating in a volunteer service at school and in the community, and becoming leaders within their schools.
+The advisory group gives students a “home base” at school in which they can feel that people know and care about them.

 - Planning for Life After High School.
-Students have a number of opportunities through Navigation 101 advisories to assess their interests and skills and learn about careers that might be interesting to them.
+Students have a number of opportunities through advisories to assess their interests and skills and learn about careers that might be interesting to them.
 Developing their High School & Beyond Plan and/or the senior culminating project help students plan for their future, starting in middle school.

 - Using Money.
 One of the biggest reasons young people have to drop out of college is because they run out of money.
-Navigation 101 helps middle and high school students learn the basics of managing money and how to develop a financial plan for how they will afford their college and career choices for life after high school.
+Career guidance lessons helps middle and high school students learn the basics of managing money and how to develop a financial plan for how they will afford their college and career choices for life after high school.

-As part of their Navigation 101 advisory sessions, students are asked to develop a number of different plans for the future each year.
-By thinking carefully about different aspects of their goals for the future, students learn how to connect what they are doing now to what they hope to achieve… and then have the incentive to do better in school.
-Navigation 101 plans include:
+As part of advisory classes, students are asked to develop a number of different plans for the future each year.
+By thinking carefully about different aspects of their goals for the future, students learn how to connect what they are doing now to what they hope to achieve and then have the incentive to do better in school.
+Career guidance plans include:

-- A High School & Beyond Plan, which allows students to think carefully about what they will do after graduation.
-(Note that this plan is required to graduate from high school in Washington State and that the Navigation 101 High School & Beyond Plan meets state graduation requirements, as well as the CTE Program of Study.)
+- A High School & Beyond Plan which allows students to think carefully about what they will do after graduation.
+(Note that this plan is required to graduate from high school in Washington State and that the High School & Beyond Plan meets state graduation requirements, as well as the CTE Program of Study.)

-Each Navigation 101 advisory session refers students to their portfolios, which are their records of their accomplishments and self-reflection in school.
-Portfolios can be paper or online collections of student work.
+Each advisory class session refers students to their portfolios, which help develop their plans and are records of their accomplishments and self-reflection in school.
+Portfolios can be paper or electronic collections of student work.
 They include samples of students’ work, grades, test and assessment results, educational and career plans, community service records, honors or awards they’ve received, and notes from their student-led conferences.

-Each Navigation 101 advisory lesson includes time for students to review and update their portfolios.
-To help students organize their work, each Navigation portfolio has three sections:
+Each guidance lesson includes time for students to review and update their portfolios.
+To help students organize their work, the portfolio can have three sections:

 - Academic Development.
 This section of the portfolio includes students’ grades and transcript information, test and assessment results, and samples of work from each of their classes.
 It also includes the plans students develop for their academic performance each year.

 - Career Development.
-This section of the portfolio includes research students do on careers that interest them, as well as their resumes and information about any summer or part-time jobs they hold while they’re in school.
+This section of the portfolio includes research students do on careers that interest them, as well as their resumes and information about any summer or part-time jobs they hold while they are in school.

-Yes.
-Navigation 101 can help your students meet the Washington State graduation requirements for graduation from high school.
+Career guidance can help students meet the Washington State graduation requirements for graduation from high school.
 Students’ work throughout the years (and particularly during high school) will be saved and organized in their portfolios.
 The end result will help students meet their graduation requirements as follows:

 - Culminating Project.
-The Navigation 101 lesson plans include everything seniors need to organize a culminating project based on their Navigation 101 portfolios and a senior presentation.
-The Navigation 101 culminating project/portfolio will meet Washington’s graduation requirements.
+The lesson plans include everything seniors need to organize a culminating project based on their portfolios and a senior presentation.
+The culminating project/portfolio will meet Washington’s graduation requirements.

 - Credit Requirements.
-Navigation 101 helps students regularly check their credits and plan the courses they must take—not just to meet the requirements to graduate from high school, but also to be prepared for the admissions requirements of their postsecondary choice.
+The guidance lessons helps students regularly check their credits and plan the courses they must take—not just to meet the requirements to graduate from high school, but also to be prepared for the admissions requirements of their post-secondary choice.

-A significant part of each year in Navigation 101 is focused on academics: keeping portfolios, reviewing grades and exam results, developing plans for academic improvement, and planning to take advanced, dual credit, and CTE courses in middle school, high school, and beyond.
-One key difference between Navigation 101 and students’ other classes is that Navigation 101 doesn’t necessarily teach new academic content.
-Instead, Navigation helps students reflect on their academic performance and then plan for the future.
+A significant part of each year in career guidance programs is to help students focus on academics: keeping portfolios, reviewing grades and assessment results, developing plans for academic improvement, and a plan to take advanced, dual credit, and CTE courses in middle school, high school, and beyond.
+Career guidance helps students reflect on their academic performance and then plan for the future.
 Students are encouraged to improve their academic performance based on their strengths and weaknesses.
-They’re given information about the coursework required for four-year or community college and then urged to enroll in advanced, dual credit, and CTE courses that are vital to postsecondary success.
+They’re given information about the coursework required for four-year or community college and then urged to enroll in advanced, dual credit, and CTE courses that are vital to post-secondary success.
 And they’re frequently asked to make connections between what they’re currently learning and how they will use those skills after high school.